marko-vasic/crnPlusPlus/README.md

 directory.
 Each example is divided into two files, mathematica ('.m') file containing the core part of the code (actual program), and notebook ('.nb') file containing the 'glue' code for simulating and plotting the results.
-User can simply open the notebook file and see simulation results of the program.
+User can simply open the notebook file, see simulation results of the program, and update the simulation parameters if desired.
 The CRN++ compiler and simulation framework are stored in the *packages* directory.

 ## Writing New Programs